 |24 September 2016||Coast Guard Medevacs|

 On September 24, 2016, a 47-year-old male crew (experiencing heart attack symptoms) was USCG-medevaced at ~2 am.
-The ship was approx 15 km (9 ml) southwest of San Diego (Point Loma).
+The ship was approx 15 km (9 mi) southwest of San Diego (Point Loma).
 The USCG deployed an MH-60 Jayhawk helicopter.
 The man was airlifted and transferred to a local hospital.

 |25 January 2014||Crew / Passenger Injuries and Overboards|

 On January 25, 2014, a male passenger fell off the dock in the water.
 A crew threw a life preserver and guided him to the ladder.
 Since the man was exhausted, 2 security men got down, grabbed and hauled him up.
-The man was not injured and declined calling an ambulance.
+The man was not injured and declined to call an ambulance.
 He was wheeled onto the ship in a wheelchair.